maxyoumj0/eecs_office_hours_bot/README.md

 # Setup

-1. Go on Chrome and turn on developer mode
+1. Go on Chrome and click button with 3 dots on top right
+2. Click 'more tools' and 'extensions'
+3. Turn on developer mode on top right
-2. Click "Load Unpacked" on top left
+4. Click "Load Unpacked" on top left
-3. Select the extensions folder
+5. Select the extensions folder

 # Usage